srimarrivada/Enterprise-Data-Platform-Evolution/README.md

 **From On-Premises Batch to Cloud-Native Real-Time with Governance**

 ## About This Project
 This is a personal architecture design exercise created in 2025.
-It represents how I would modernize an enterprise HR data platform (similar to the one I own in production) through 4 evolutionary phases.
+It represents how I would modernize an enterprise HR data platform through four evolutionary phases — from on-premises batch processing to real-time hybrid architecture and finally to a cloud-native Azure Lakehouse.

-The phase dates (2021-2025) represent the hypothetical migration timeline — illustrating how each phase builds on the previous one over a realistic 4-year modernization journey.
-This is a design artifact demonstrating architectural thinking, not documentation of a running system.
+The phase dates (2021–2025) represent a hypothetical migration timeline, illustrating how each phase builds on the previous one over a realistic four-year modernization journey.
+This repository is a design artifact demonstrating architectural thinking, modernization strategy, and platform evolution patterns — not documentation of a running production system.

+## Context
+This design is inspired by my architecture and production experience with large-scale HR data platforms involving SQL Server, Azure Databricks, Workday integrations, enterprise data integration, reconciliation controls, data quality frameworks, downstream consumers, and analytics enablement.

-**Context:** In my current production role, I own a 132-object platform on SQL Server + Azure Databricks serving 105K+ employees at a global Big 4 firm with zero data gaps for 6+ years.
-This design explores: _"What if I could rebuild this platform from scratch using modern data stack technologies, with a phased migration approach?"_
+In my current role, I contribute to architecture, integration design, performance optimization, and production reliability for a large-scale HR data platform serving 105K+ employees at a global Big 4 firm, with strong reconciliation controls and no sustained data gaps across 6+ years.

+This design explores the question:
+> What if I could rebuild an enterprise HR data platform from scratch using modern data stack technologies, with a phased migration approach?

 ## Architecture Phases